 During part of this time, when various customers' krona WorldCurrency CDs would come due, EverBank would unilaterally decide to not renew the CD but rather to convert the CD back into US dollars.

 A number of these former EverBank Icelandic krona WorldCurrency CD holders contend that EverBank converted their krona CD's into US dollars at an importune time and rate.
 This lawsuit seeks to make these customers whole.

 How can I get more information?

 Is there actually a class action lawsuit on file with a court?

-Yes, there is an actual class action lawsuit which has been settled.
+Yes, there is a actual class action lawsuit which has been settled.
 You can read the Settlement Notice here.
 It was originally filed in April 2009 in California state court but was transferred to federal court.
 The case information is as follows: Vathana v.
 EverBank, Case No. C 09-2338 RS, United States District Court for the Northern District of California, Hon.
 Richard Seeborg, presiding.
-On March 15, 2010, the Court certified the case as a class action.
-On March 9, 2012, the Court entered judgment in favor of defendant EverBank.
-The Ninth Circuit Court of Appeals is now reviewing Judge Seeborg's decision.
+On July 7, 2016, the court will review the proposed settlement for fairness and hear from any interested class members.
+You can read the Settlement Notice here.